niuiic/track.nvim/README.md

 - update marks when file change

-Marks would be updated when buffer saved by default.
+Line number of mark would be updated when buffer saved by default.

 ```lua
 vim.api.nvim_create_autocmd("BufWritePost", {